oddbird/true/README.md

 3. To test your Sass code; debug, perfect, etc. (often using *True*):
   *True your sweet plugin before you deploy.*

-At this point
-True can only test values (e.g. function returns), not property/value output (e.g. mixin output).

 Install
 -------